we Make critical Change

 has real consequences

-• Accelerated employee adoption of new technologies, HR platforms and new ways
+• Accelerated adoption of new technologies, HR platforms and new ways

 of working